Most who take levothyroxine (LT4) do so once a day.

 For these reasons, it appears that blood draws should be done consistently in the trough.
 That will achieve maximum comparability of results from one test to the next.

 It might be suggested that all results could be interpreted, regardless when the blood was drawn, by applying various "corrections".
 This has some appeal but we are all different.
 If we knew our own profiles, we might be able to make some educated guesses.
 But we don't.
 So any attempt to correct is based far too much on guesses.
+Also, it would be very unusual for someone to be asked when they took their last dose.

 An ideal might be continuous monitoring (as is now being achieved for glucose in diabetes).
 Next, something like hourly measurements.
 But neither of these is remotely feasible outside research.